 As Google is better able to evaluate the quality of content on your website and what it is actually saying the Search Engine has little tolerance towards content that is poorly written, keyword stacked, scraped or automatically generated (see our article on the latest Panda 4.0 update).

-Google Webmaster Guidelines gives four basic principles when it comes to creating a good user experience and superior content, which will ultimately help your rankings:
+Google Webmaster Guidelines gives four basic principles when it comes to creating superior content, good SEO and user experience, all of which will ultimately help your rankings:

 1. Make pages primarily for users, not for search engines.

 2. Don’t deceive your users.

 3. Avoid tricks intended to improve search engine rankings.
 A good rule of thumb is whether you’d feel comfortable explaining what you’ve done to a website that competes with you, or to a Google employee.
 Another useful test is to ask, “Does this help my users?
 Would I do this if search engines didn’t exist?”

 4. Think about what makes your website unique, valuable, or engaging.
 Make your website stand out from others in your field.